HeadspringLabs/building-the-better-way/docs/development-guidelines/build-scripts/phases-of-a-build-script.md

 GitVersion will generate an environment variable called `GITVERSION_SEMVER` that you should use for setting the assembly versions.
 Note this is not the default `GITVERSION_FULLSEMVER` which is not compatible in all contexts, such as Docker container tags.
 The `GITVERSION_SEMVER` string is usable everywhere.

 Read the documentation on how to configure a `GitVersion.yml` file and the different modes.
-There is a simple wizard that walks you through a few questions and suggests the mode you should use.
+Alternatively, there is a wizard that walks you through a few questions and suggests the mode you should use.
 Version numbers are incremented whenever merges are done back to master, and you can force a major version increase by adding a tag to your commit message.

 ```powershell
 # start the GitVersion project wizard